vaibhgupta157/PathCompute/README.md

 ```

 # ODL Setup:
 This repo requires additional plugins for BGP, PCEP and RESTCONF in [OpenDaylight](https://www.opendaylight.org/).
-It is recommended to use OpenDaylight Nitrogen release.
+The repo is tested with OpenDaylight 0.7.3(Nitrogen) and 0.9.2(Fluorine-SR2) releases.

 ```
 cd karaf**